Compliments

 Note:

-This page was prepared in May of 1991.
+This page was prepared in September of 2009.
 Names of organizations and titles are

 current as of the date of the quotation.
 Many subsequently changed.
 All